DoubleTrio/hawktoons/README.md

 ## Running Tests 🧪

-To run all unit and widget tests use the following command:
+To run all tag and widget tests use the following command:

 ```sh
 $ flutter test --coverage --test-randomize-ordering-seed random